Green Demolition

 Green demolition projects offer an ideal starting point for sustainability in demolition.
 By applying the “three Rs” to dismantling buildings and homes, demolition materials account for over 90% of total C&D waste (Construction & Demolition Waste).

 Conventional home demolition typically lasts five days, while green deconstruction normally requires ten or more due to using hand labor instead of heavy machinery.
-Although labor costs and time may increase with green deconstruction methods, they also enable the salvage of many materials that would otherwise end up in landfills—thus decreasing C&AMP disposal at once and also cutting waste disposal costs significantly.
+Although labor costs and time may increase with green deconstruction methods, they also enable the salvage of many materials that would otherwise end up in landfills—thus decreasing C& disposal at once and also cutting waste disposal costs significantly.

 Reusing demolition materials reduces demand for raw materials and energy usage while helping prevent environmental hazards such as hazardous substances being released into the environment.
 Utilizing green cleaning products during post-construction cleanup helps further contribute to sustainable construction and demolition practices.